• Skip to primary navigation

 Notes

-Silverbeet: also known as swiss chard.
-You can use rainbow chard in this recipe too.
+Silverbeet: Also known as chard.
+You can also use rainbow chard in this recipe – as you will see from the photos!

 Resting time: Although best placed in the fridge for 30 minutes to 2 hours before eating, this recipe can be enjoyed straight away.

-If you don’t have one, an alternative to a mortar and pestle: use a rolling pin on a wooden board to crush the sesame seeds.
+If you don’t have a mortar and pestle, as an alternative to a mortar and pestle: use a rolling pin on a wooden board to crush the sesame seeds.
 Then place them in a mug and mix in the soy, miso, sugar, sesame oil and vinegar, using the end of the rolling pin to gently mush them together.

 Nutrition